emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Archived releases
 =================

-You can always install old SDK and compiler toolchains via the latest :ref:`emsdk <emsdk-get-latest-sdk>`.
-If you need to fall back to an old version, download the Portable SDK version and use that to install a previous version of a tool.
-All old tool versions are available by typing ``emsdk list --old``.
+You can always install old SDK and compiler toolchains using a *current SDK*.
+See :ref:`emsdk-install-old-tools` for more information.

 On Windows, you can also install one of the **old versions** via an offline NSIS installer: